rostilos/CodeCrow/docs/07-analysis-types.md

 ### For PR Analysis

 - Analyze all PRs before merge
+- Configure PR target patterns in Analysis Scope to focus on protected branches
 - Use as required status check
 - Review and address issues before merging
 - Don't ignore security issues